awsdocs/aws-control-tower-guide/doc_source/how-control-tower-works.md

 + **Root** – The parent that contains all other OUs in your landing zone\.
 + **Security OU** – This OU contains the Log Archive and Audit accounts\.
 These accounts often are referred to as *shared accounts*\.
 When you launch your landing zone, you can choose customized names for these shared accounts, and you have the option to bring existing AWS accounts into AWS Control Tower for security and logging\.
 However, these cannot be renamed later, and existing accounts cannot be added for security and logging after initial launch\.
 + **Sandbox OU** – The Sandbox OU is created when you launch your landing zone, if you enable it\.
 This and other registered OUs contain the enrolled accounts that your users work with to perform their AWS workloads\.
-+ **AWS SSO directory** – This directory houses your AWS SSO users\.
-It defines the scope of permissions for each AWS SSO user\.
++ **IAM Identity Center directory** – This directory houses your IAM Identity Center users\.
+It defines the scope of permissions for each IAM Identity Center user\.
-+ **AWS SSO users** – These are the identities that your users can assume to perform their AWS workloads in your landing zone\.
++ **IAM Identity Center users** – These are the identities that your users can assume to perform their AWS workloads in your landing zone\.

 ## What happens when you set up a landing zone<a name="how-it-works-setup"></a>

 When you set up a landing zone, AWS Control Tower performs the following actions in your management account on your behalf:
 + Creates two AWS Organizations organizational units \(OUs\): Security, and Sandbox \(optional\), contained within the organizational root structure\.
 + Creates or adds two shared accounts in the Security OU: the Log Archive account and the Audit account\.
-+ Creates a cloud\-native directory in AWS SSO, with preconfigured groups and single sign\-on access\.
++ Creates a cloud\-native directory in IAM Identity Center, with preconfigured groups and single sign\-on access\.
-+ Applies all mandatory, preventive guardrails to enforce policies\.
++ Applies all mandatory, preventive controls to enforce policies\.
-+ Applies all mandatory, detective guardrails to detect configuration violations\.
++ Applies all mandatory, detective controls to detect configuration violations\.
-+ Preventive guardrails are not applied to the management account\.
++ Preventive controls are not applied to the management account\.
-+ Except for the management account, guardrails are applied to the organization as a whole\.
++ Except for the management account, controls are applied to the organization as a whole\.

 **Safely Managing Resources Within Your AWS Control Tower Landing Zone and Accounts**
 + When you create your landing zone, a number of AWS resources are created\.
 To use AWS Control Tower, you must not modify or delete these AWS Control Tower managed resources outside of the supported methods described in this guide\.
 Deleting or modifying these resources will cause your landing zone to enter an unknown state\.
 For details, see [Guidance for creating and modifying AWS Control Tower resources](getting-started-guidance.md)
-+ When you enable optional guardrails \(those with *strongly recommended or elective * guidance\), AWS Control Tower creates AWS resources that it manages in your accounts\.
++ When you enable optional controls \(those with *strongly recommended or elective * guidance\), AWS Control Tower creates AWS resources that it manages in your accounts\.
 Do not modify or delete resources created by AWS Control Tower\.
-Doing so can result in the guardrails entering an unknown state\.
-For more information, see [Guardrail reference](guardrails-reference.md)\.
+Doing so can result in the controls entering an unknown state\.
+For more information, see [Control reference](controls-reference.md)\.

 ## What Are the Shared Accounts?<a name="what-shared"></a>